-- Conduct a regular Thematic Analysis every 2 years, of the submitted theses by all students, using pre- established criteria of quality in order to evaluate and improve both the procedures and the quality of the Master Thesis. - Collaborate with the visiting professors and the external experts with whom the Department co-operates (a big list of experts has been provided) for the guidance and supervision of a number of Master thesis.
+- A regular Thematic Analysis, every 2 years of all the submitted theses, based on the quality criteria, which will inform students and the staff about the deficiencies and the strong aspects of students' work. - Collaboration with the visiting professors and the external experts with whom the Department collaborates (a large list of experts has been provided) for the guidance and supervision of the Master theses.